By: Roliena Slingerland

 Then one afternoon during a nap, his eyes pop open for a minute.
 They are wide and yellow and fearful.
 “It burns, it burns!”
 He hits his stumps, fumbles at them.
 Then his arm jerks, and his eyes slide shut.
 One final moan and he’s quiet.

-Your body shakes as you walk back to the kitchen.
-There they stand, an army of medication.
+Still shaking, Gretta walks back to the kitchen.
+And then she sees them, as if for the first time: an army of medication.
 Enough to end it for him.

-On Sunday, mother and you go to church.
-There kitty corner from you sits Adam Jenkins, Maissey’s father.
+On Sunday, she and mother go to church.
+There kitty corner from them sits Adam Jenkins, Maissey’s father.
 He’s stooped and grey.
 The light streaming in from the stained glass next to him casts a halo over his head.

 Where is Maissey?
 Where has she been all these years?
 Did she wander off on her own?
 Run away?

-Back at the house you ask mother: “Remember Maissey?”
+Back at the house she asks mother: “Remember Maissey?”

 Mother’s brows furrow as she hangs up her jacket.
 “You remember her?
 You were so little.
 I haven’t heard that name for so long.”